Joker: Folie à Deux Review – Two Become One

 Joker Folie à Deux: Official Trailer (Warner Bros.
 Pictures)

 There’s still chaos in this subversive sequel – only, it’s controlled chaos, reflecting the growth of a character that’s becoming more self-aware by the minute.
-It’s an empathetic, ultimately heart-breaking portrayal, made even more effective by Joaquin Phoenix’s outstanding performance.
+It’s an empathetic, ultimately heart-breaking portrayal, and Joaquin Phoenix is outstanding.
 Though Lady Gaga doesn’t have as many scenes as Phoenix, she shines in every single one of them too, really showing her growth as an actress.

 A few musical numbers could have been cut, but the songs featured in them perfectly capture the complex dynamics between our leads, made all the more effective by Gaga and Phoenix’s chemistry.
 Hildur Guðnadóttir’s score is, quite simply, perfect, with the dark cues we know from the first film sneakily making themselves heard just when we need them to, letting us know exactly what Joker is up to even when he’s hidden underneath Arthur’s façade.